 Any other chronic or persistent medical symptom that substantially limits a person’s ability to conduct major life activities as defined in the federal Americans with Disabilities Act of 1990, or that, if not alleviated, may cause serious harm to the person’s safety and health (both physical and mental).

 According to California's medical marijuana laws, those with qualifying conditions don’t need to be California residents to obtain medical marijuana registration.
 Visitors who apply and are granted a card will have the same protections as a cardholder.
 These out-of-state residents will be charged the recreational excise tax, however.

 Visit California's state page to learn more about how to obtain a medical card.

 Where can I use cannabis in California?

-You can use cannabis on private property.
+You can use cannabis on private property in California.
 You can’t use it on any public property in any form.
 Property owners and landlords can also ban marijuana use on their premises.
 You are not permitted to use cannabis within 1,000 feet of a school, daycare, or youth center while children are present.